ozinc/node-oz-helpers/README.md

 You would use the default configuration from `db.js` in `server.js` which means that nothing would work!

 Due to this reason we throw an exception letting you know when you do this.
 Sawry.

-### TODO

-* Add default tags to the mix.
-* Find a way to just add the StatsD middleware once and not for every route.